 A couple of notes about the stock I used – @dormantchef recently decided to stop eating meat and eats only fish, shellfish and other proteins.
 Though he reminds me continuously to not change what I cook, (I’m a big fan of braised meat in the winter), I have been trying to expand my repertoire of meatless meals.
 So I made this soup with mushroom stock, which worked well since mushrooms and barley are a natural combination.
 However, this soup would be fantastic with chicken stock, vegetable stock, or beef stock.
 My lingering childhood memory of beef and barley soup with little chunks of meat scattered throughout after falling off the bone of flanken ribs fills my head frequently, especially on a cold winter day.
 So if that makes your mouth water, go for it.
 Barley and beef is comfort food at its finest.

 What is your favorite comfort food soup?

-- 1 cup of pearled barley (should be available at any grocery store, bulk bins, or specialty food store)
+- 1 cup pearled barley should be available at any grocery store, bulk bins, or specialty food store

 - Salt and pepper to taste

 - Other add-ins: leftover chicken, beef, even sausage or pancetta sauteed and added in would be nice.
 Also - other vegetables would be lovely too - fresh or dried mushrooms, parsnip, kohlrabi - almost anything you want to use from your vegetable bin could become an ingredient in this soup.